pawsha/GettingAndCleaningData/CODEBOOK.md

 #### LIBRARIES USED

-  dplyr
+  plyr

 #### RUNNING THE ANALYSIS (TRANSFORMATIONS):

 There is only one R script: run_analysis.R and it contains only one function called run_analysis().

 In order to run the script, please ensure that source data files are extracted as is under the working directory.
-There is also a dependency on dplyr package.
+There is also a dependency on plyr package.

 **About the data**

-There are two "types" data sets: test and train data that is obtained from anonymised subjects.
-The data set pertains to tracking various activities of subjects using Samsung Galaxy smartphone
+There are two "types" of data sets: test and train data that is obtained from anonymised subjects.
+The data set pertains to tracking various activities of subjects using Samsung Galaxy smartphone.

 R script called run_analysis.R performs the following activities in order:-